kurt-krueckeberg/open-fda-device-events/_sources/json-file-downloads.md

 :::{important}
-As the [downloads page](https://open.fda.gov/apis/downloads/) also explains:
+The [downloads page](https://open.fda.gov/apis/downloads/) explains you must download all availabe data file every time new data is added:

 > To keep your downloaded data up to date, you need to **re-download the data every time it is updated**.
 Every time an endpoint is updated
 (which happens on a regular basis), it is possible that every record has changed, due to corrections or enhancements.
 That means that you